My daughter needed a new backpack so I gave the Sew Sturdy: Essential Backpack class a go. Here’s my review of the class.

 The only bags I’ve made before have been pretty simple.
 So it was a great excuse to learn some new skills and sew my first backpack.

-I bought a Bluprint (formerly Craftsy) subscription in the Black Friday sales, so I had a look around to see what would help me learn to sew a backpack.
+I bought a Craftsy subscription in the Black Friday sales, so I had a look around to see what would help me learn to sew a backpack.
 I came across the class Sew Sturdy: The Essential Backpack and loved the cute fabrics in the backpack samples.

 Sew Sturdy: The Essential Backpack class review